Dupont Waterfalls Tour Hike

 Though the falls is nothing spectacular since it's not very high (about 15 feet), it is pretty, and well worth the leg-stretcher required to get to it.
 Take the gated trail to the right of the sign board (Hooker Falls trail), and bear left at the first intersection.
 The trail, which is mostly level, leads about 1/4 mile through a forest of white pines and hemlocks.
 Some of the hemlocks have been treated for the Wooly Adelgid and are in great shape.

-The trail leads to a viewpoint at the top of the falls, then continues down a small hill and turns left to reach a restored area along the river at its base.
-Return to the parking lot when you're done viewing the falls.
+The trail leads to a viewpoint at the top of the falls, then continues down a small hill and turns left to reach a restored area along the river at its base, popular for swimming and sunbathing.
+Return to the bridge and parking lot when you're done viewing the falls.

-Continue straight on the Triple Falls trail which follows the Little River upstream.
-Soon, you'll begin a short but quite steep climb up to the viewing area for Triple Falls, which is on the left directly beside the trail.
+Soon, you'll begin a short but quite steep climb up to the viewing area for Triple Falls, which is on the left directly beside the trail about 0.35 mi from the bridge.
+This is one of the best overlooks for the falls.

-Continuing on to High Falls is highly recommended; however, for an easy hike, you may turn around here and return to your vehicle.
+Once you're done exploring Triple Falls, continuing on to High Falls is highly recommended.
+However, you may turn around here and return to your vehicle for an easy overall hike.

 Multi-use trail at DuPont State Forest

 High Falls is a spectacular sight.
-The water slides down a 150' high dome of exposed rock almost as wide; at several points, rooster tails launch streams of water into the air.
-To get to it, starting from the Triple Falls picnic shelter, go uphill on the gravel road and take a left onto the High Falls trail.
+The water slides down a 150 ft high dome of exposed rock almost as wide; at several points, rooster tails launch streams of water into the air.
+To get to it, starting from the Triple Falls picnic shelter, go uphill on the gravel road for about 0.1 mi and take a left onto the High Falls trail.

 This trail is mostly level, smooth and wide, with a few wet spots and a few rocks.
 The trail follows the Little River closely and it is amazing how calm and level it is between the two falls.
-At the next intersection, with the River Bend trail, bear left to get to the base of High Falls.
-This is the only way to reach the base now, so we recommend checking it out before climbing to the upper overlook.
-The path starts out wide and level as it goes along the river, but gets a bit rockier and narrower as it comes out on the rocks around the pool at the base of the falls.
+About 0.3 mi from the turn, you'll reach the junction with the River Bend trail.

-If you are turning around here, head back on the High Falls trail to the Triple Falls trail.
-Turn right and follow the Little River back to the road bridge and your vehicle.
+If you are turning around here, backtrack on the High Falls trail to the Triple Falls trail.
+Turn right and follow the Little River back to the steel bridge and the parking area.

 Lake Dense